 If we look at the ratios, the stock seems fairly priced and supports a 3.5% dividend.
 Which will reward patient investors.
 With the payout ratio under 50%, the dividend is currently safe despite the negative effect of Corona.
 Not only that but the debt levels are relatively low, with currently a little over €143 million of interest-bearing debt.
 It has €211 million in unused credit lines available.
 The company has an interesting net margin and high return on equity.

 |Net Margin %||9.06%|

 |Return on Equity %||13.77%|

 Most of the analysts covering the stock are bullish.
 The price targets show the stock has some upside going forward.
 The most recent recommendation gives a price target of 13.

-The company not only has a wide moat but it’s also a great compounder.
+The company not only has a wide moat but it's also a great compounder.
 It stands out as a stock operating in a defensive sector that should continue to consistently grow.
-While removing cork might be a simple endeavour, growing the trees takes time.
-The knowledge and expertise Corticeira Amorim has is difficult to replicate, especially to transform the raw material.
+While removing cork might be a simple endeavor, growing the trees takes time.
+The knowledge and expertise Corticeira Amorim has are difficult to replicate, especially to transform the raw material.
 The cork industry has a high barrier to entry, making Corticeira Amorim an extremely competitive business in the industry.

 Taking into account the historical performance of the company and how consistent it has been over time, we think the stock might be a great addition to your portfolio.
-It is a low volatility stock and stable dividend payer that offers investors a contrarian approach in an overlooked sector.
-At current prices around €10 a share we think the stock is reasonably priced and would like to see it coming down to a level around €8 to €9 before starting a position.
+It is a low-volatility stock and stable dividend payer that offers investors a contrarian approach in an overlooked sector.
+At current prices around €10 a share, we think the stock is reasonably priced and would like to see it coming down to a level around €8 to €9 before starting a position.
 These lower levels will give investors a margin of safety and assure interesting returns over the long run.